 These tools provide insights into various aspects of the Kubernetes environment, such as resource utilization, pod status, network traffic, and application metrics.

-Kubernetes is a complicated system that needs careful cluster monitoring tools to spot and troubleshoot production-related problems.
+Kubernetes is a complicated system that requires careful cluster monitoring tools to spot and troubleshoot production-related problems.
 You can efficiently monitor your deployments in production with the aid of these paid Kubernetes monitoring tools.

 Middleware Kubernetes monitoring is one of the best tools for providing K8s monitoring capabilities.
-This tool helps you monitor and identify issues in your container ecosystem in real-time.
+This tool helps you monitor and identify issues in your container ecosystem in real time.

 K8s monitoring tool, Middleware's Dashboard